databrickslabs/dbldatagen/docs/source/APIDOCS.md

 - The `withColumn` method call for the `line` column introduces a temporary column for purposes of generating other columns, but through the use of the `omit` option, omits it from the final data set.

+> NOTE: Type strings can be used in place of instances of data type objects.
+Type strings use SQL data type syntax
+> and can be used to specify basic types, numeric types such as "decimal(10,3)" as well as complex structured types
+> such as "array<string>", "map<string, int>" and "struct<a:binary, b:int, c:float>".
+>
+> Type strings are case-insensitive.

 ### Scaling it up